AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publish-experience-fragment.md

 1. Create a folder in the Experience Fragments.
 Use this folder to save the Experience Fragments that you create based on the Experience Fragment templates.
 For example, *sales-experience-fragments*.
 1. Select the folder and then select the **Properties** icon from the top.
-1. Edit the folder’s properties (for example, *sales-experience-fragments*).
+1. Edit the folder's properties (for example, *sales-experience-fragments*).

     *  **Title**: View or edit the title of the folder.